darikoneil/PClamp_Analysis_Matlab_Scripts/README.md

-# Scripts for Analysis of PClamp Data in Matlab
+# Scripts for Analysis of PClamp Clampex Data in Matlab